A descendant of the prized, regal Borzoi breed, the Silken Windhound appears as a smaller, lighter version of its parent breed.

 The Silken typically lives between 16-20 years which is more than any other sighthound and almost double the lifespan of all dog breeds in general.

 Intelligence, Temperament, and Personality Traits of the Silken Windhound

 The Silken Windhound is a wonderful family dog.
-If socialized early, the Silken is a friendly, kind dog which gets along with children, other dogs and other animals including cats.
+If socialized early, the Silken is a friendly, kind dog that gets along with children, other dogs and other animals including cats.

 The Silken is exceptionally affectionate and expressive, and because it is so eager to please its owner, it is very easy to train.

 Training should begin immediately, but much more critical is socializing.